Georgia tests boundaries of life post-pandemic with 'risky' reopening

 In Georgia, where the growth in cases and deaths from the COVID-19 disease caused by the virus has slowed in recent days, Kemp said he would allow a broad swath of businesses from barbershops to tattoo parlors to reopen on Friday under enhanced rules for hygiene, distancing among employees, and use of masks.

 The industries employ thousands in Georgia, but are not top contributors to the state's overall GDP, which is led https://apps.bea.gov/regional/bearfacts/action.cfm by finance and insurance, followed by professional and business services.
 Retail stores and fast food chains are top employers.
-(See a graphic of Georgia's economy here https://fingfx.thomsonreuters.com/gfx/editorcharts/oakpekrxprd/index.html.)

 On Monday, movie theaters, restaurants and private clubs in the state will be allowed to open, with some restrictions.
 Bars, music clubs and amusement parks will remain closed for now.